dikortis/LetsTalkETC/Episodes/Episode_10.md

-think we're going to get anywhere in a short period of time now not me the other hand talking about funding it is entirely reasonable to say okay well somebody could propose a provable perfect steak algorithm example we release twins claim and make a ballot to
+think we're going to get anywhere in a short period of time now not me the other hand talking about funding it is entirely reasonable to say well somebody could propose a provable perfect steak algorithm example we release twins claim and make a ballot to